silasb/lambda-scheduler/README.md

 # PMGO

+This is used as a POC for scheduling lambda functions to run.

+Changes:

+* supports running in foreground.
+* Running binaries from working director*y
+* Setting ENVs
+* ....

 PMGO is a lightweight process manager written in Golang for Golang applications.
 It helps you keep your applications alive forever, reload and start them from the source code.